 ii.
-Examination of the audit and assurance procedures in companies and government entities participating in the EITI reporting process are under the supervision of the General Comptroller of the Republic, which has the authority to carry out audit procedures.
+Examination of the audit and assurance procedures in companies and government entities participating in the EITI reporting process

+The report includes a description by the Independent Administrator of the audit and assurance procedures in government entities and companies (pp. 238-239).
+In the case of government entities, it is noted that these are under the supervision of the General Comptroller of the Republic, which has the authority to carry out audit procedures.
 It is a requirement that all national public companies are audited once a year.
 For private companies, the report mentions that although the Peruvian legal framework requires that companies self-declare taxes, through sworn tax returns, these documents are not regulated by audit procedures.